 Enrollment in the concurrent program will add approximately four additional quarters to the student's time in graduate school.
 This will delay General Exam for the MCB PhD program by one year.

 To meet the total credit requirement for both degree programs, the student will be permitted to count 12 credits for both the Epidemiology MS and MCB PhD.
-The specific recommended courses to be counted towards both programs will be decided by both departments.
+The specific recommended courses to be counted towards both programs will be decided by the respective directors.

 The first year's curriculum for a concurrent degree student is identical to the MCB PhD Year 1 schedule with the following exceptions.Autumn Quarter